Uniform Bounds for Scheduling with Job Size Estimates: Proof Overview

 \subsection{Comparing SRPT-B to SRPT-SE}

 Our approach to comparing SRPT-B to SRPT-SE looks very different from our approach to comparing SRPT-SE to SRPT.
 In particular, we use a different method of characterizing each policy's mean response time.
-The method, often called the ``tagged-job method'', has been used since the early days of M/G/1 scheduling theory to analyze a variety of policies, including SRPT \citep{schrage_queue_1966}.
+The method, often called the ``tagged-job method'', has been used since the early days of M/G/1 scheduling theory to analyze a variety of policies, including SRPT \cite{schrage_queue_1966}.
 Recently, \citet{scully_soap_2018} generalized the tagged-job method to \emph{all} policies in which a job's rank varies as a function of its age, including all of the policies we study (see \cref{def:policy}).
 Below, we outline how the tagged-job method of \citet{scully_soap_2018} applies to SRPT-B and SRPT-SE.

 At a high level, the tagged-job method works by following a single ``tagged'' job on its journey through the system.
-The tagged job's response time is a random variable with several sources of randomness: \begin{itemize} \item the random true size~$S$ and estimated size~$Z$ of the tagged job, \item the random state of the system at the moment the tagged job arrives, and \item the random arrivals that occur after the tagged job. \end{itemize} One can show that the expected response time of the tagged job, where the expectation is taken over all of the above sources of randomness, is indeed the system's mean response time \citep{harchol-balter_performance_2013}.
+The tagged job's response time is a random variable with several sources of randomness: \begin{itemize} \item the random true size~$S$ and estimated size~$Z$ of the tagged job, \item the random state of the system at the moment the tagged job arrives, and \item the random arrivals that occur after the tagged job. \end{itemize} Using the fact that arrival times are Poisson \cite{wolff_poisson_1982}, one can show that the expected response time of the tagged job, where the expectation is taken over all of the above sources of randomness, is indeed the system's mean response time \cite{harchol-balter_performance_2013}.

 To compute the tagged job's expected response time, we first condition on its true and estimated sizes.
 Specifically, let the random variable $T_\generic(s, z)$ denote the response time of the tagged job under policy~$\generic$ given that it has true size $S = s$ and estimated size $Z = z$.
 We will find $\E{T_\generic(s, z)}$, from which mean response time follows by integrating over $s$ and~$z$: